sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Once the USD funds are in your Canadian RBC account, feel free to use XE trade or some other mechanism to convert it to CAD without losing too much in the exchange.
 When using "Debit My Account" on XE Trade (from a US account), then "ACH/EFT" (to deposit to a Canadian institution, in CAD), you don't have to pay any fees other than a brokerage fee that XE administers as part of the exchange rate.
 As recently as March 2015, Michael got 1.2647 USD/CAD exchanged ($1600 USD).

+#### What Brad Does
+Set up an account on [Transfer Wise](https://transferwise.com/).
+Transfer Wise is a British startup that does peer-to-peer money transfers at mid-market rates, with only a ~1% fee (calculated in the original currency).
+As of writing, they only support USD->CAD and not the reverse.
+Setting up an account requires two pieces of (Canadian) ID.
+They withdraw the funds from your US checking and deposit into your Canadian checking, and can be as fast as 1-2 business days door-to-door.
+They even have an app.
+A similar service is [Currency Fair](https://currencyfair.com/), although their signup process seemed more convoluted.
+Both of these will generally beat XE (by at least 0.5%) and banks (by a lot).

 #### Not Recommended Ways